florianv/swap/doc/readme.md

 Before starting to retrieve currency exchange rates, we need to build `Swap`.
 Fortunately, the `Builder` class helps us to perform this task.

-Let's say we want to use the [Fixer](https://fixer.io/) service and fallback to [Currency Data](https://apilayer.com/marketplace/currency_data-api) in case of failure.
+Let's say we want to use the [Fixer](https://fixer.io/) service and fallback to [currencylayer](https://currencylayer.com) in case of failure.
 We would write the following:

 ```php